ganesan/AutoComplete-CPM/ReadMe.txt

 PubNub is just a test.

 -------------------SQLite3-----------------------------------
+NOTE; PLEASE USE THE CoronaAutoCompleteList.lua file for CoronaProjectManager.

 Added SQLite, it's base on what is found on luaforge.net.
 It can be used but the params for each function/method is not done.

 -------------------CoronaUI-----------------------------------